Ilvondir/eyetracker-webstores-observations-analysis/README.md

 ## How to run

 1. Execute command `git clone https://github.com/Ilvondir/eyetracker-webstores-observations-analysis`.
+2. Install required packages by `pip install -r requirements.txt`.
-2. Run all cells in `analysis.ipynb`.
+3. Run all cells in `analysis.ipynb`.
-3. Run all cells in `plots.ipynb`.
+4. Run all cells in `plots.ipynb`.